2024 Taronga Zoo Sydney Guide: Tickets, Attractions & Tips

 Taronga Zoo entrance fees 2024

-- AU$45.90 for adults
+- AU$58.40 for adults (with round-trip ferry)

-- AU$27 for children ages 4 to 15 years old
+- AU$27.90 for children ages 4 to 15 years old (admission ticket only)

-- Visit their Taronga Zoo’s official website for the most updated entrance fees.
+*Visit their Taronga Zoo’s official website for the most updated entrance fees.

 Tip: Book your Taronga Zoo tickets online so you don’t have to worry about booking your ferry rides separately.
 This already includes round-trip ferry transfers from Circular Quay or Darling Harbour, English-speaking staff, and admission to Taronga Zoo. |